Ethiopian Airlines Flight 302: Emergency response

-Shortly after the crash, police and a firefighting crew from a nearby Ethiopian Air Force base arrived and extinguished the fires caused by the crash.
+Shortly after the crash, police and a firefighting crew from a nearby Ethiopian Air Force base arrived and extinguished the flames at the crash site.
 Police cordoned off the site, and Ethiopian Red Cross personnel and air crash investigators moved in.
 Together with local villagers, they sifted through the wreckage, recovering pieces of the aircraft, personal effects, and human remains.
 Trucks and excavators were brought in to assist in clearing the crash site.
 Human remains found were bagged and taken to Bole International Airport for storage in refrigeration units typically used to store roses destined for export, before being taken to St. Paul's Hospital in Addis Ababa for storage pending identification.
 Personnel from Interpol and Blake Emergency Services, a private British disaster response firm contracted by the Ethiopian government, arrived to gather human tissue for DNA testing, and an Israel Police forensics team also arrived to assist in identifying the remains of the two Israeli victims of the crash.
 The Chinese railway construction firm CRSG, later joined by another construction firm, CCCC, brought in large scale equipment including excavators and trucks.
 They recovered both flight recorders on 11 March, with the first being found at 9 am and the second flight recorder found at 1 pm.
 (Note: East Africa Time) The black boxes were given to Ethiopian Airlines and were sent to Paris for inspection by the BEA, the French aviation accident investigation agency.

 Passengers

-The airline stated that the flight's 149 passengers had 35 different nationalities.
+The airline stated that there were 35 different nationalities among the 157 occupants on board.
 Crash victim positive identification was announced on 13 September 2019.
 Nearly a hundred disaster victim identification (DVI) experts from 14 countries supported the Interpol Incident Response Team (IRT) mission.